trymnilsen/kingdomarchitect/README.md

 The architecture of the game is loosely based around three concepts:
 - A timer ticking each second
 - An entity tree and component system
-- A state system for the HUD/GUI
+- A state system for the HUD with a declarative UI

 #### Game updates
 Every second a timer invokes two code paths for most of the game components.
 An update function and a draw function.